code-boxx/Storage-Boxx-PHP-Inventory-Management-System/README.md

 3) PHP MYSQL PDO Extension
 4) PHP OPENSSL Extension
 5) At least PHP 8.0
-6) Take note, Weccam, NFC and Passwordless (Web Authentication) support depends on the user's device and browser.
+6) Take note - Webcam, NFC and Passwordless (Web Authentication) support depends on the user's device and browser.
 <br><br>

 ## :floppy_disk: INSTALLATION
-1) Just copy/unzip into your `http` folder.
+1) Copy & unzip into your `http` folder.
 2) Access `http://your-site.com/` in your browser and walk through the installer.
 3) If you want, add the [optional AI Assistant](https://github.com/code-boxx/Storage-Boxx-AI) after the installation.
 <br><br>

+## :star: SUPPORT
+1) Just give this project a star.
+That will indirectly drive more traffic a little bit. :wink:
+2) [Sponsor this project](https://github.com/sponsors/code-boxx).
+Even a small one time amount helps.
+<br><br>

 ## :bulb: DOCUMENTATION
 1) [How To Use](https://code-boxx.com/storage-boxx-php-inventory-system/#sec-use)
 2) [FAQ](https://code-boxx.com/core-boxx-php-framework/#sec-faq)
 3) [For The Developers](https://code-boxx.com/storage-boxx-php-inventory-system/#sec-dev)
+<br><br>

-## :electric_plug: FRAMEWORKS
+## :electric_plug: CREDITS AND FRAMEWORKS USED
 1) PHP Packages
    - [Core Boxx](https://code-boxx.com/core-boxx-php-framework/)
    - [PHP Web Push](https://github.com/web-push-libs/web-push-php)